-- December 2018 - Mr Assange's lawyer rejects an agreement announced by Ecuador's president to see him leave the Ecuadorean embassy
+- December 2018 - Mr Assange's lawyer rejects an agreement announced by Ecuador's president that would see him leave the Ecuadorean embassy

 - February 2019 - Australia grants Mr Assange a new passport amid fears Ecuador may bring his asylum to an end

-- April 2019 - The Metropolitan Police detain him for "failing to surrender to the court" over a warrant issued in 2012
+- April 2019 - The Metropolitan Police enter the embassy and detain him for "failing to surrender to the court" over a warrant issued in 2012

-- May 2019- Sweden reopens sexual assault investigation and US files 17 new charges against Mr Assange
+- May 2019 - Sweden reopens the sexual assault investigation and the US files 17 new charges against Mr Assange

 Below is more information on how events have unfolded: